 Coffee and culture

-During daylight hours, any exploration should begin with a heart-starter from Cartel Coffee Roasters before wandering up to Geelong Gallery, featuring a trove of permanent and revolving exhibitions that hero renowned local talent such as Rone, as well as hosting touring displays of national and international significance.
+During daylight hours, any exploration should begin with a heart-starter from Cartel Coffee Roasters.
+Wander up to see some art at the Geelong Gallery, featuring a trove of permanent and revolving exhibitions that hero renowned local talent such as Rone; as well as hosting touring displays of international significance.

-Next door, the stunning Geelong Library is an architectural marvel, set over five floors featuring a diverse collection of print, multimedia and heritage items, and offering spectacular views across the city and the bay.
+Next door, the stunning Geelong Library and Heritage Centre is an architectural marvel, set over five floors featuring a diverse collection of print, multimedia and heritage items.
+The library also offers spectacular views across the city and the bay.